 Healthcare – Nursing – Hospice

-“You are in a profession that not only acknowledges and nurtures the inherent dignity in every human being – but you are uniquely in a profession where you are humbled to be present at the sacred intersection of your patient’s and their family’s exposed vulnerabilities.
+“You are engaged in a profession that not only recognizes and fosters the inherent dignity within every individual but also places you in a unique position where you find yourself humbled to stand at the sacred crossroads of your patients’ and their families’ exposed vulnerabilities.

-What a tender, precious, and beautiful gift to be given – and what an immeasurable gift you give in return in this loving, compassionate, and mutually respectful exchange of the human spirit.”
+What a delicate, invaluable, and beautiful gift to receive—and, in turn, what an immeasurable gift you bestow through this tender, compassionate, and mutually respectful exchange of the human spirit.”

 John Perricone